-There are many kinds of ultrasound scans that can be performed as ultrasound has numerous applications in healthcare and are ultimately beneficial to us if used in the right context by a competent body or person.
-However as with any test, ultrasound scans have limitations some of which are generic to all scans such as not being able to visualise bone clearly or scan specific and therefore may not be suitable in certain situations and like any test cannot diagnose every problem.
+Many kinds of ultrasound scans can be performed as ultrasound has numerous applications in healthcare and are ultimately beneficial to us if used in the right context by a competent body or person.
+However, as with any test, ultrasound scans have limitations some of which are generic to all scans such as not being able to visualise bone clearly or scan specific and therefore may not be suitable in certain situations and like any test cannot diagnose every problem.

-- We will require details of your GP / Health Care Professional, which may be requested prior to or at the time of the scan.
+- We will require details of your GP / Health Care Professional, which may be requested before or at the time of the scan.

 - This scan requires access to the area of interest; therefore, it is recommended to wear loose clothing to facilitate this process.

 - Study images may be available at an additional charge – more information and to request this can be found by clicking here